Gekkio/mooneye-gb/docs/accuracy.markdown

 Consider the case where at time t=0 we reset the counter, and at time t=1 the DIV register would have incremented if we didn't do the reset.
 Do we see the DIV increment at time t=1 or t=64?

 A test ROM confirmed that increment happens at t=64, so the internal counter is also reset.
 See tests/div_timing.

+### How many cycles does OAM DMA take?

+OAM DMA takes 162 t-cycles.
+The following test returns $15 in counter register C:

+      start_oam_dma
+      nops 6
+    - inc c
+      ld a, (hl)
+      cp $01
+      jr nz, -

+If we add one extra nop (= 7 nops in total), we get $14.
+In the 6 nops case, there are 19 ld a,(hl) calls which don't see data, and one call which sees the data.
+The total cycle count at the last failing call is 6 + 19 * (1 + 2 + 2 + 3) + (1 + 2) = 161 cycles.
+So, waiting for 161 cycles is not enough to see the DMA end.
+Adding one NOP makes the ld a, (hl) see memory normally, so therefore the total cycle length of OAM DMA is 162 cycles.

+We are copying 40 x 32 bits = 160 bytes, so most likely we have one cycle per byte, and the extra 2 are startup/teardown cycles...